-The Oxford County District Attorney's Office is staffed full-time by Assistant District Attorneys Joseph M. O'Connor (since 1990) and Richard R. Beauchesne (since 1998).
-District Attorney Croteau, as well as attorneys from other district offices, are also available for grand jury, superior and district court trial sessions and as otherwise needed.
+The Oxford County District Attorney's Office is staffed full-time by Assistant District Attorneys Joseph M. O'Connor (since 1990), Richard R. Beauchesne (since 1998) and Alexandra Winter (since 2014).
+District Attorney Robinson, as well as attorneys from other district offices, are also available for grand jury, superior and district court trial sessions and as otherwise needed.

 A partial listing of the DA's duties includes:

 - Review police reports and prepare complaints in all criminal cases in three district courts.

 - Prepare indictments and present to the grand jury.

 - Trials in district and superior court.

 - Appeals to the Maine Supreme Judicial Court

 - Asisting police in preparation of search and arrest warrants.

 - Provide legal advice and in some cases legal representation to the Oxford County Commissioners.

 Additionally, the Oxford County District Attorney's Office prosecutes criminal cases for the following law enforcement agencies: Maine State Police, Oxford County Sheriff’s Department, Maine Warden Service, Maine Fire Marshal, Maine Drug Enforcement Agency, Maine Forest Service, Bureau of Liquor Enforcement, Dept. of Probation & Parole (including juvenile caseworkers) and municipal police departments in Dixfield, Mexico, Rumford, Norway, South Paris, Oxford and Fryeburg.